Wadiasaurus: Classification

 In the current topology, Kannemeyeriidae is paraphyletic, with an array of Kannemeyeria-grade taxa leading up to Stahleckeriidae, but a notable recent change is the removal of Wadiasaurus from Stahleckeriidae into Kannemeyeriidae.
 A comparative study of Wadiasaurus and other kannemeyeriid genera indicates that it might have been most closely related to Kannemeyeria erithrea.

 The broad diagnostic features of the Kannemeyeriidae family are: (i) large dicynodonts; (ii) moderately elongated snout with a strong median ridge in some genera; (iii) anteriorly placed jaw articulation; (iv) oblique occiput; and (v) the length of the palate is less than 90% of the dorsal length of the skull.
 These features specifically place Wadiasaurus in the family Kannemeyeriidae since the snout is about 44% of the skull length (it should not exceed 47% of the skull length); the snout is elongated and tapers anteriorly but does not end in a point as in Kannemeyeria, and of the postcranial characters, the scapula is tall and narrow with an anteriorly directed acromion, and there is a separately ossified olecranon process on the ulna.
 Both cranial and postcranial features seem to justify the inclusion of Wadiasaurus as a definite member of the family Kannemeyeriidae.

 The comparative study of the diagnostic characters of different kannemeyeriid genera with Wadiasaurus clearly distinguishes it as its own genus.
 However, it does not indicate any particular relationship between Wadiasaurus and any other genus.
 However, Wadiasaurus does show some resemblances to one or two genera; for example, the snout regions of K. erithrea, Uralokannemeyeria, and Wadiasaurus are tapering and blunt.

 In addition, the RBT (a proxy for the thickness of bone) of the forelimb bones of Wadiasaurus (except femur) is comparable with that of the extant megaherbivores such as Ceratotherium, though the femoral thickness is much higher in the latter.
 The calculated $K_\text{c}$-values (fracture toughness) of the adult limb bones (ranging between 0.3 and 0.6) show that Wadiasaurus is comparable with land animals, where the limb bones were selected for high weight loads, and were able to absorb a certain amount of stress without breaking the bone.
 Hence, bone cortical thickness and optimal $K_\text{c}$-values suggest that Wadiasaurus may be considered as a generalized terrestrial, herbivorous animal, which is further supported by its skeletal design.

+Below is a cladogram from Szczygielski & Sulej (2023):